Monday, December 28, 2015

 #18.
 The Birth of Darth Vader (Revenge of the Sith)

 Say what you want about this scene.
 I know that it ended with Darth Vader saying, "NOOOOOOOO!" that remains one of the cheesiest lines of Star Wars.
 It shows how Anakin Skywalker, aka Darth Vader, becomes more machine than man when outfitted with mechanical prosthetics and special armour that keeps him alive after the damage he had sustained on the lava planet Mustafar.
 He's now turned into a black-clad warrior that we all love to hate and begins that recognisable breathing through his mask.
 No one cares how it closes with that cheesy line.
-It helps that James Earl Jones is reprising the voice of Vader at the end of the character's dramatic transformation.
+It helps that James Earl Jones is reprising Vader's voice at the end of the character's dramatic transformation.

 #17.
 Fight at the Great Pit of Carkoon (Return of the Jedi)